-Note: API oil category CG-4 is obsolete.
+Note: API oil categories CG-4 is obsolete.
 The API (American Petroleum Institute) does not license this category effective August 2009.
 Oils that claim API CG-4 are not recommended for Cat engines.

 Note: API oil category CF is obsolete.
 The API (American Petroleum Institute) does not license this category effective end of 2010.
 API does not validate the quality of API CF oils and does not allow the display of API symbol (also called API doughnut) with CF as highest claim on the oil container.
-Oils that claim the requirements of API CF can be used ONLY in Cat 3112 and Cat3126 Marine Engines.
-Refer to the details given in the Marine engine section in this Special Publication.
+Single grade oils that used to conform to the requirements of API CF category and that do not have a modified formulation and that have passed the field validation test are acceptable for use in Cat engines as detailed in this Special Publication.